GreenDelta/openLCA2-manual/src/projects/new_proj.md

 In the "Parameters" section, it is possible to change parameter values for variants.
 For example, we can compare the impacts of a PET bottle production based on the transportation distance of the PET Granulates: 200, 350 and 500 km.
 In the "Compare product systems" section, you can select three times a product system for PET Bottle that contains a parameter for the transport distance (‘distance_A’).

-Then rename each variant and in add the parameter ‘distance_A’ in the "Parameters" section by clicking on the green "+" button on the right and selecting it from those available.
+Then, rename each variant and add the parameter ‘distance_A’ in the "Parameters" section by clicking on the green "+" button on the right and selecting it from those available.
 Eventually, enter a new parameter value for each variant.

 ![](../media/project_parameter.png)
 _Project setup, Parameters_

-Once you have configured your project in the "Project setup" click on "Create a report" to configure the report.
+Once you have configured your project in the "Project setup" click on "Calculate" to obtain the results for different parameter variations.

 </details>

 </div>